alkathirikhalid/dev-setup-mac-scripts/README.md

 ## 📁 Contents

-- `setup.sh` – Installs Homebrew (if not already installed), taps into required repositories, installs packages from `Brewfile`, sets up Java paths, and runs the report generator.
+- `setup` – Installs Homebrew (if not already installed), taps into required repositories, installs packages from `Brewfile`, sets up Java paths, and runs the report generator.
 - `Brewfile` – Lists all Homebrew, Cask, and Mac App Store apps to be installed.
-- `report.sh` – Generates a detailed report of installed software, packages, and versions into `mac-installed-software.md`.
+- `report` – Generates a detailed report of installed software, packages, and versions into `mac-installed-software.md`.
 - `.zprofile` – Configures environment variables such as `JAVA_HOME` and ensures brew paths are set correctly.

 ---